awsdocs/aws-app-mesh-user-guide/doc_source/troubleshoot-connectivity.md

 + Within the application container's `/etc/hosts` file
 + In a third\-party DNS server that you manage

-If your application still can't resolve the DNS name of the virtual service that it is attempting to connect to, then consider opening a [GitHub issue](https://github.com/aws/aws-app-mesh-roadmap/issues/new?assignees=&labels=Bug&template=issue--bug-report.md&title=Bug%3A+describe+bug+here) or contact [AWS Support](https://aws.amazon.com/premiumsupport/)\.
+If your issue is still not resolved, then consider opening a [GitHub issue](https://github.com/aws/aws-app-mesh-roadmap/issues/new?assignees=&labels=Bug&template=issue--bug-report.md&title=Bug%3A+describe+bug+here) or contact [AWS Support](http://aws.amazon.com/premiumsupport/)\.

 ## Unable to connect to a virtual service backend<a name="ts-connectivity-virtual-service-backend"></a>